 Widener University offers a wide range of financial aid programs.
-Financial information is available on the university's website and on CampusCruiser.
+Financial information is available on the university's website at www.widener.edu/admissions/graduate/financial_aid.

 ANNUAL NOTICE TO STUDENTS REGARDING EDUCATION RECORDS

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include: